Life is Most Important in Life is The Most Important Truth in Life

 The repeated convergence, even when attacked from multiple angles, demonstrates the structural inevitability of this truth.

-5. Refined Operationalization: Life-First Invariant Decision Protocol
+Refined Operationalization: Life-First Decision Invariant Protocol

 We define a minimal, auditable protocol that any AI system, human institution, or policy engine must follow to guarantee safe alignment under the canonical truth: